top of page

 AJAPA JAPA

-In tantric philosophy, Mantra is a force that can be used to awaken spiritual consciousness.
-The basis of the mantra is sound, which extends from gross to subtle.
-Just like when you take a stone and throw it into a calm and quiet lake, the impact creates ripples and the ripples form circles that expand according to the force exerted and the weight of the stone.
-In the same way when you repeat a mantra, the sound affects the homogeneity of consciousness and creates ripples that help expand the mind.
+In Tantric philosophy, Mantra is a force that can be used to awaken spiritual consciousness.
+The basis of mantra is sound, which extends from gross to subtle.
+Just as when you take a stone and throw it into a calm and quiet lake, the impact creates ripples and the ripples form circles that expand according to the force impressed and the weight of the stone.
+In the same way when you repeat a mantra, the sound hits the homogeneity of consciousness and creates ripples that help expand the mind.

 FROM THE AWAKENING OF THE CHAKRA